isomorphic-software/smartclient-docs/kb_topics/serverSummaries.md

 ```

-#### Sort & Data Paging
+#### Criteria, Sort & Data Paging

-Sort directions are supported for queries that involve server summarization although may only target fields that are returned by the query (only those fields included in `groupBy` or where a `summaryFunction` was applied).
+Criteria and sort directions are supported for queries that involve server summarization.

-Data paging is also supported, however, consider that for aggregated queries, when asked for a second page of data, the database is likely to have to repeat all the work of calculating aggregated values.
-Turning paging off or setting a generous [ListGrid.dataPageSize](../classes/ListGrid_1.md#attr-listgriddatapagesize) is advised.

-#### Criteria

-#### SQL & clientOnly DataSource

-Criteria is automatically split into pre and post summarization parts:

-*   Fields that are not summarized will have criteria applied to them before summarization.
-This includes [group by](../classes/DSRequest.md#attr-dsrequestgroupby) fields and fields that are there just for filtering purposes, i.e. might not be fetched at all.
-For example if a "price" field would be a regular field in a fetch, i.e. not summarized, criteria like "price < 5" will eliminate records where price is less than 5, so such records would not affect the average or total computed.
-*   Fields that are summarized will have criteria applied to them after summarization.
-For example if the "avg" summary function is being applied to a "price" field would, same criteria "price < 5" would eliminate records where summarized value "avg(price)" is less than 5.

-This post-summarization server filtering matches client-side filtering, since it is always post-summarization on the client-side.
-Disabling filter for summarized fields on the client-side is no longer necessary to get the same results, as it was in previous versions.

-Previous versions applied criteria on the server for all fields **before** summarization.
-You can get that behavior back via [OperationBinding.applyCriteriaBeforeAggregation](../classes/OperationBinding.md#attr-operationbindingapplycriteriabeforeaggregation) setting.
-Note that in that case you need to turn off client-side filtering for aggregated fields, because client-side filtering cannot replicate pre-summarization filtering, as client sees only the final computed aggregates.
-See [OperationBinding.applyCriteriaBeforeAggregation](../classes/OperationBinding.md#attr-operationbindingapplycriteriabeforeaggregation) docs for more details.

-#### HB and JPA DataSources

 Criteria apply to record **before** summaries are applied.
 For example, if the "avg" function is being applied to a "price" field, criteria like "price < 5" will eliminate records where price is less than 5 _before_ the average price is calculated.
 This means that client-side filtering may not work as expected with summarized results: client-side filter criteria are necessarily applied _after_ summary functions have been applied, so may not match the server's behavior.
 You can set [ResultSet.useClientFiltering](../classes/ResultSet.md#attr-resultsetuseclientfiltering) to disable client-side filtering on a grid via [ListGrid.dataProperties](../classes/ListGrid_1.md#attr-listgriddataproperties).
 Or individual fields can be marked [canFilter:false](../classes/ListGridField.md#attr-listgridfieldcanfilter).

+Sort directions may only target fields that are returned by the query (only those fields included in `groupBy` or where a `summaryFunction` was applied).

+Data paging is also supported, however, consider that for aggregated queries, when asked for a second page of data, the database is likely to have to repeat all the work of calculating aggregated values.
+Turning paging off or setting a generous [ListGrid.dataPageSize](../classes/ListGrid_1.md#attr-listgriddatapagesize) is advised.

-#### SQL Templating & Aggregation
+#### SQL Templating

-With the [SQL Templating](customQuerying.md#kb-topic-custom-querying-overview) feature you can customize portions of the query without ever having to re-create portions that the framework knows how to generate.
-This allows to create partially or entirely custom complex aggregation queries to use in a regular "fetch" operation.
-The SQL Templating feature supports aggregated queries just as regular ones with some additions, see below.

-In clause-by-clause substitution there are two additional aggregation specific clauses: [groupClause](../classes/OperationBinding.md#attr-operationbindinggroupclause) providing "group by" part of aggregated query and [afterWhereClause](../classes/OperationBinding.md#attr-operationbindingafterwhereclause) providing "having" part of aggregated query (or outer "where" part if sub-select approach is used, see [OperationBinding.useHavingClause](../classes/OperationBinding.md#attr-operationbindingusehavingclause) for more details).
-The automatically generated `groupClause` and `afterWhereClause` clauses are also available as [$defaultGroupClause](../reference.md#type-defaultqueryclause) and [$defaultAfterWhereClause](../reference.md#type-defaultqueryclause) SQL templating variables.

-Note that if [OperationBinding.applyCriteriaBeforeAggregation](../classes/OperationBinding.md#attr-operationbindingapplycriteriabeforeaggregation) is set to `true`, aggregated fields referenced in regular criteria are filtered before aggregation occurs.
-In this case, an `afterWhereClause` may still be generated, but only for the criteria defined in [DSRequest.afterCriteria](../classes/DSRequest.md#attr-dsrequestaftercriteria).

-`SQLDataSource.getSQLClause()` server-side API can generate the entire query, in case you wanted to use an aggregated query as just part of a larger query (perhaps a sub-select), or different parts of a query, including `groupClause` and `afterWhereClause` aggregated query clauses.

-Also note `SQLDataSource.getPartialHaving()` and `SQLDataSource.getHavingWithout()` server-side APIs which generate partial SQL condition expressions to be used as a complete or partial "having" or outer "where" clause.
-This is also can be accessed via `$sql.partialHaving` and `$sql.havingWithout` functions in SQL templates, see `$sql` variable description in [velocitySupport](velocitySupport.md#kb-topic-velocity-context-variables).

-To see an example of wrapping the main query as a sub-select to achieve additional aggregation level and splitting provided criteria into different chunks of condition expressions to apply them to specific parts of a completely customized aggregation query, see the [Custom Aggregation Query](https://www.smartclient.com/smartclient-latest/showcase/?id=summariesCustomSQL2) sample.
+[SQL Templating](#kb-topic-customquerying) is also supported with server summaries.
+Clause-by-clause substitution works normally.

 #### Fields with customSelectExpression

-Fields with [customSelectExpression](../classes/DataSourceField.md#attr-datasourcefieldcustomselectexpression) can be used with server summaries as both `groupBy` fields or fields with `summaryFunction`.
+Fields with [customSelectExpression](#attr-datasourcefieldcustomselectexpression) can be used with server summaries as both `groupBy` fields or fields with `summaryFunction`.
 In case of `summaryFunction` requested on field with `customSelectExpression` we will wrap SQL function around the expression, which may or may not be correct.

 #### Summarizing without Grouping